“Colonial racism is no different from any other racism.”

 Toni Morrison, Marlene van Niekerk, and Anthony Appiah at the PEN World Voices Festival, 2010.

-African American Studies and Postcolonial studies similarly flesh out such issues as representation, essentialism, and nationalism.
+African American studies and postcolonial studies similarly flesh out such issues as representation, essentialism, and nationalism.
 Under the rubric of these disciplines, literature and literary theory often become vehicles for social commentary.
-While nation-making and redefining nation, along with the blurring between public and private spaces are among common themes, critics in both fields are quick to point to the dangers of hastily dismissing this literary work as political.
 Gates writes of a need to dispel the myth of alleged primacy of “Western tradition” over the “so-called non-canonical tradition such as that of the Afro-American.”
 Especially conscious of the dangers of essentialism in his book The Signifying Monkey, Gates studies the need “to create a new narrative space for representing the recurring referent of Afro-American literature, the so-called Black Experience” (111).
-Similarly critical of essentialism, Homi Bhabha, a prominent Cultural Studies and Postcolonial critic, connects the two fields together as he remarks: “The intervention of postcolonial or black critique is aimed at transforming the conditions of enunciation at the level of the sign . . . not simply setting up new symbols of identity, new ‘positive images’ that fuel an unreflective ‘identity politics’” (247).
-Bhabha even conducts a detailed reading of Toni Morrison’s Beloved in the introduction to The Location of Culture.
+Similarly critical of essentialism, Homi Bhabha, a prominent cultural studies and postcolonial critic, connects the two fields together as he remarks: “The intervention of postcolonial or black critique is aimed at transforming the conditions of enunciation at the level of the sign . . . not simply setting up new symbols of identity, new ‘positive images’ that fuel an unreflective ‘identity politics’” (247).
+Bhabha even conducts a detailed reading of Toni Morrison’s Beloved in the introduction to his 1994 work, Location of Culture.

 “Race,” Writing, and Difference, 1986

-Scholarship does indeed overlap in interesting ways between these two fields.
+Scholarship in African American studies and postcolonial studies often overlaps.
 Much in the same way Toni Morrison’s Playing in the Dark analyzes and enumerates the ways in which white selfhood in literary America is further constituted by objectifying “black” presence, Edward Said’s Orientalism seeks “to show that European culture gained in strength and identity by setting itself off against the Orient as a sort of surrogate and even underground self” (3).
 Race, Writing and Difference (1986), edited by Henry Louis Gates includes prominent postcolonial critics like Gayatri C. Spivak and Abdul R. JanMohamed.
-In fact, a more recent anthology edited by Gates, Identities, is co-edited by Kwame Anthony Appiah, a scholar of Afro-American Studies who has also written on postcolonial theory.
+In fact, a more recent anthology edited by Gates, Identities, is co-edited by Kwame Anthony Appiah, a scholar of Afro-American studies who has also written on postcolonial theory.
 Such examples of overlap in scholarship compels us to reconsider deeper questions of the politics of reading and writing and the applicability of scholarly methods which enhance an understanding and emphasis on culturally sensitive modes of carving out scholarly discourse.

-The intersection of race, ethnicity, and gender politics has produced provocative discussions in the works of bell hooks, Barbara Christian, and Shirley Anne Williams (to name a few African American feminist critics) as well as in the work of Gayatri Spivak and Chandra T. Mohanty.
+The intersection of race, ethnicity, and gender politics has produced provocative discussions in the works of bell hooks, Barbara Christian, and Shirley Anne Williams (all African American feminist critics), as well as in the work of Gayatri Spivak and Chandra T. Mohanty.
 Patriarchy often becomes a metaphor, a trope of power imbalance and the culprit for the ills of colonialism and neocolonialism. bell hooks states in Outlaw Culture, “For contemporary critics to condemn the imperialism of the white colonizer without critiquing patriarchy is a tactic that seeks to minimize the particular ways gender determines the specific forms oppression may take within a specific group” (203).

 Alongside this obvious intersection of marginalized positions comes the risk of totalizing.
 Barbara Christian, in “Race for Theory” which cautions against essentialist constructions of black womanhood, compares the dangers of an overly prescriptive black feminism to the monolithic, monotheistic Black Arts Movement of the 1960s and 70s.
 Chandra Mohanty urges against the same essentializing practice in the growing discourse on Third World feminism.
 Discussions of class are similarly called for in both fields of study.
 Interestingly, Hooks comments upon what she sees as an overlooked problem in cross-cultural feminist discussion in Yearning: Race, Gender, and Cultural Politics.
 She states, “We often forget that many Third World nationals bring to this country the same kind of contempt and disrespect for blackness that is most frequently associated with white imperialism” (93).